 Read Up in The Leaves, a true story of a boy who built tree houses in Central Park.
 Ask your child what kind of tree house they would design (and let them draw it if that interests them).

 Activity 1: Counting the leaves.
-Print page 5 of that downloadable worksheet and let your child count out the correct number of leaves by using finger paint to make fingerprint leaves on each tree.
+Print that PDF and let your child count out the correct number below the tree by using finger paint to make fingerprint leaves on each tree.

 Begin by reading Why Do Leaves Change Colors?